Information for Participants

 Participation & Eligibility

-We invite you to consider participating in our study about women's reproductive health, being conducted by Drs.
+We invite you to consider participating in our study about gynecological and reproductive health, being conducted by Drs.
 Linda Giudice and Marina Sirota at UCSF and Dr. Brice Gaudilliere at Stanford.
-The study’s aim is to advance understanding about the uterine lining (endometrium) and women's reproductive health.
+The study’s aim is to advance understanding about the uterine lining (endometrium) and health.
 The study is funded by the National Institutes of Health (NIH).

 You may be eligible if you:

-- Are a female between the age of 18-40 with regular periods
+- Are between the age of 18-40 with regular periods

 - Are not currently using any form of hormonal contraceptive (birth control pill, patch, IUD, implant, ring, etc.), GnRH analog (e.g., Buserelin, Goserelin, Leuprorelin, Naferelin, or Triptorelin), or aromatase inhibitor (e.g., letrozole and anastrozole)